AnyBody/ammr/Docs/migration.md

 #### Pelvic markers

-Changes to the pelvic tilt means that markers on the pelvis located directly in the pelvis Anatomcial frame will have moved slightly.
-This i most noticable for markers on the posterior part of the pelvis (i.e. PSIS markers).
+Changes to the pelvic tilt means that pelvic markers located relative to the pelvis Anatomical frame will have moved slightly.
+This is most noticeable for markers on the posterior part of the pelvis, like the PSIS markers.
 The Y component may need to be adjusted to achieve same marker position and joint angle output.

 If markers are placed relative to bony landmarks (using the `PlaceMarkerAt=`